 The rest of the homepage layout is organized.
 Its different sections cover the most crucial information, from a short mission statement, to a showcase of the rooms available, an explanation of the services and guest testimonials.
 For added convenience, Joyà Zanzibar offers guests the chance to communicate via live chat and contact them directly from the website.

 02. Hotel Marina

-This hotel, bar and restaurant website manages to gather all three elements of its business into a chic and accurate design.
+This hotel, bar and restaurant website manages to gather all three elements of its service based business into a chic and accurate design.
 Browse through the homepage to get a glimpse into their rooms and other services.
 The images work well together, forming a cohesive look.
 There’s also an emphasis on the typography alongside each image, made up of different sizes and styles to ensure hierarchy within each section of text.

 An additional thoughtful touch is the multilingual website option, enabling customers from all over the world to easily book their vacation.
 Also notice the ‘book now!’ button on the website navigation menu at the top, made to stand out with a crisp white border and exclamation point.

 Tourism websites should show off the beautiful scenery of the areas they're featuring, and the Das Wanda hotel website does just that.
 Located in Northern Italy’s countryside, it’s no surprise that this hotel has chosen to show off their luscious surroundings on their homepage.
 The first thing we see on the website is a shot of their resort and a riveting backdrop of rolling green hills.
 If that isn’t enough, as we scroll down the site, we reach a gallery of equally exquisite photos and a slideshow gallery with a video of handmade pasta in-the-making.

 The website design is simple and spacious, with a clean white background.
 This allows us to focus on the visuals.
 Instead of going for the classic black-on-white, the text and cute icons are a shade of gray, forming a soft sensation.